LifeFone Medical Alert System Review 2024

 Setting Up My System

 For this review, I tested LifeFone’s At-Home Cellular system, along with the At-Home & On-the-Go, VIP flex system.
 Both systems came in a small box with everything included.
-The At-Home package came with a base station, wall plug, help wristband, and waterproof pendant (I chose the fall-detection option).
+The At-Home package had a base station, wall plug, help wristband, and waterproof pendant (I chose the fall-detection option).
 The VIP flex system came with a mobile device that looked like a wristwatch, along with a charging cradle and an instruction manual.

 At-Home Setup